hanhanwu/Hanhan_Applied_DataScience/README.md

   * [Code example][79]
   * [Blog details][80]
   * To sum up, Ray is faster than python multiprocessing.
 It seems that the basic steps are initialize actors, and for each actor, call the function you want to be processed distributedly.

+## Federated Learning
+* Train federated data samples from different clients
+* [FedML: A Research Library and Benchmark for Federated Machine Learning][103]
+  * It describes the system design, new programming interface, application examples, benchmark, dataset, and some experimental results.
+* [Tensorflow built-in federated learning][104]
+  * It does federated learning for you with provided clients' data and model
+  * [Detailed tensorflow and keras federated learning ipyhton notebook][105]

 ## Data Quality Check
 When you got the data from the client or from other teams, better to check the quality first.